5. Controllers

 You can read more about the async/await pattern in the theory section.

-We are in a position to test the endpoint we have, we'll do this by creating a .http file to test all requests to the PlatformsController.
+We are in a position to exercise the endpoint we have, we'll do this by creating a .http file to test all requests to the PlatformsController.

 In the Requests folder, create a new file called: platforms.http, and add the following code: